rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-07-31-B'more-Stunners:-puts-"Hello World".md

-Aspects of Agile Methodology for project planning purposes How to use a Public API and its request to the server The relationships of clients and servers, specifically within Bundler/RubyGems (relationship between clients and servers?)
-Our coaches are the best human beings on Planet Earth....
+Aspects of Agile Methodology for project planning purposes How to use a Public API and its request to the server The relationships between clients and servers, specifically within Bundler/RubyGems Our coaches are the best human beings on Planet Earth....

 #####What's next to come

 Create a new controller and route with Rubygems repository, Figure out where/how to display the dashboard
-Figure out how to Batch metrics to Librato(analytics) API Stress less and continue to have fun! (insert cute emoji)
+Figure out how to Batch metrics to Librato Analytics API Stress less and continue to have fun! (ノ*゜▽゜*)

 [Add Giphy]